Tioga County Brief - Owego Pennysaver Press

-School is underway and fall is in the air; so is COVID-19.
-Public Health is continuing to work with the community to keep everyone safe, and to make sure that we are doing the best we can to stop the spread of the virus.
+With area schools in full swing and fall activities taking place, Tioga County’s Public Health Department continues to monitor COVID cases through testing and tracing.

-As of Friday morning, and prior to going to print, the county totals were as follows: 5 Active cases, 68 Individuals in mandatory quarantine, 199 have recovered (to date), there have been 229 total confirmed cases (to date), and 25 have died from COVID.
+As of Friday morning, the Tioga County recorded the following statistics: seven active cases, there are 101 Individuals in mandatory quarantine, 203 have recovered, and there have been 235 confirmed cases, to date, and 25 fatalities.

 Be the first to comment on "Tioga County Brief"